simoneboscolo99/5K_JFS/Tutorial.md

 where `R` (red color), `G` (green color) and `B` (blue color) are float numbers from 0 to infinity.
 Example: `<0.9, 0.5, 0.1>` <br/>
 For a correct execution of the image, we recommend to use values from 0 to 1 for the three color components.

+We can now report how the three different pigments are defined, giving, as always, some examples
 ```diff
 + uniform(color)
 ```